 Palais Longchamp

-Wonder round the ornate fountains, or explore the museums.
-Behind it is Parc Longchamp, but we found this to be a bit rundown when we visited.
-It’s a great spot to spend a peaceful afternoon, away from the hustle and bustle of the city centre.
+Wander round the ornate fountains, or explore the museums.
+Behind it is Parc Longchamp, a green space with the remains of the zoo scattered throughout.
+We found it to be a bit rundown when we visited, but it’s worth a quick wander around.

 Why go?
 Museums, picturesque park, architectural beauty

-This small, picture-postcard fishing village located just a short distance from the city centre offers a taste of old Marseille.
-The Vallon des Auffes is a charming cove lined with colourful fishing boats, quaint restaurants, and traditional fishermen’s houses.
+Halfway along you’ll find Vallon des Auffes, a small, picture-postcard fishing village just a short distance from the city centre.
+It’s centered around a small cove, lined with colourful fishing boats, quaint restaurants, and traditional fishermen’s houses.
 It’s the perfect spot for a leisurely lunch or a romantic dinner by the sea.

 Why go?
 Authentic charm, seafood, picturesque setting